AkashGutha/AkashGutha.github.io/_posts/2016-01-10-Writing-Software-for-electronics.md

 1		0000 0001

-Only the last bit of the 8 bits from both the numebrs are `1`.
+Only the last bit of the 8 bits from both the numbers are `1`.
 Hence, the output for the rest of the positions is `0` and the total output is `0000 0001`.